Retired neurosurgeon Ben Carson gets hearing for HUD chief

 The letter lists dozens of questions, including asking what Carson thinks about the condition of public housing, whether ending homelessness among veterans should be a priority and how he would ensure equal access to HUD programs to same-sex couples and others.

+Carson went into the hearings, though, with the backing of several former HUD secretaries from both sides of the aisle.

+In a letter to the committee, the former secretaries said they believe Carson will listen to the dedicated civil servants at the agency in order to help HUD's mission of affordable homes and inclusive communities.
+The letter was signed by former Clinton administration Secretary Henry Cisneros, and Bush administration secretaries Mel Martinez, Alphonso Jackson and Steven Preston, who all headed the same agency that Carson would lead.

-The soft-spoken Carson, the only black major-party candidate in the White House race, grew up poor, raised by a single mother in inner-city Detroit.
-He attended Yale University and the University of Michigan Medical School before becoming the first African-American named as the head of pediatric neurosurgery at Johns Hopkins Children's Center in Baltimore.
+The soft-spoken Carson, the only black major-party candidate in the White House race, grew up poor.
+He would go on to attend Yale University and the University of Michigan Medical School before becoming the first African-American named as the head of pediatric neurosurgery at Johns Hopkins Children's Center in Baltimore.

 In 1987, at age 35, Carson became famous for pioneering surgery to separate twins joined at the back of the head.
 In 2013, he entered the national political spotlight during the National Prayer Breakfast when he railed against the modern welfare state, with President Barack Obama sitting just feet away.

-Carson has not said much publicly about affordable housing, homelessness and other HUD-related issues.
-Last summer, however, he criticized a new Obama administration fair housing rule as government overreach, saying the regulation relied on "a tortured reading of the Fair Housing laws to empower the Department of Housing and Urban Development to 'affirmatively promote' fair housing, even in the absence of explicit discrimination."
+Leading up to his confirmation hearings, Carson had said little publicly about affordable housing, homelessness and other HUD-related issues.
+Last summer, however, he criticized a new Obama administration fair housing rule as government overreach.
+He said the regulations rely on "a tortured reading of the Fair Housing laws to empower the Department of Housing and Urban Development to 'affirmatively promote' fair housing, even in the absence of explicit discrimination."

 Comments